Kevin Yauy: “Successfully communicating with both worlds”

 Kevin Yauy.

-I'm a medical geneticist, PhD in artificial intelligence and head of the biogenerative health laboratory at Erios, Montpellier University Hospital.
-I help humans to use artificial intelligence to resolve diagnostic impasses, especially for people suffering from rare diseases, which is my core business as a geneticist.
+I am a geneticist, doctor of artificial intelligence, and head of the biogenerative health laboratory at Montpellier University Hospital in Erios.
+I help people use artificial intelligence to resolve diagnostic dead ends, especially for those with rare diseases, which is my core business as a geneticist.

-The French Care and Figaro awards recognize ten French personalities who are working to improve our healthcare system.
-It rewards a career as a doctor-researcher with an early dual medical-scientific background.
-Above all, for me, it represents an enhancement of our very fine ecosystem in Montpellier, with the CHU, the University and the Metropole.
+It's an award from French Care and Le Figaro that highlights ten French personalities who are working to improve our healthcare system.
+It recognizes the career of a physician-researcher with an early dual background in medicine and science.
+Above all, for me, it represents a recognition of our wonderful ecosystem in Montpellier, with the university hospital, the university, and the metropolitan area.

 DocSimulator?

-It's an online platform that enables students to train with virtual patients, generated using generative artificial intelligence.
-Today, we need to train more and more medical students, and train them better, while maintaining the same number of teachers.
-To achieve this, we applied to the University of Montpellier, which granted us funding under the I-Site program and the Booster innovation Montpellier (BIM).
-This program enabled us to build, with the CHU, the University and in partnership with the Compute I/O company, a platform that started in 2022.
+It is an online platform that allows students to practice with virtual patients generated using generative artificial intelligence.
+Today, we need to train more and more medical students, train them better, while maintaining the same number of teachers.
+To achieve this, we approached the University of Montpellier, which granted us funding as part of the I-Site program and the Montpellier Innovation Booster (BIM).
+This program enabled us to build, together with the University Hospital, the University, and in partnership with the company Compute I/O, a platform that was launched in 2022.

-Today, the platform has been validated by two randomized clinical studies that have shown its ability to train our students to have better clinical skills, but also the AI's ability to properly assess a student as a teacher would.
+Today, the platform has been validated by two randomized clinical studies that have demonstrated its ability to train our students to improve their clinical skills, as well as the AI's ability to accurately assess a student in the same way a teacher would.

 SeqOnes Genomics?

-I did a Cifre science thesis in collaboration with Grenoble's 3IA institute and SeqOnes Genomics, which is our nugget in Montpellier.
-I had the opportunity to learn about machine learning and AI, but also everything to do with the business world.
-This was a real added value for me, because I understood, thanks to this experience, that to change things we need a real public-private partnership.
-This experience enabled me to speak to both worlds.
+I wrote a CIFRE science thesis in collaboration with the 3IA institute in Grenoble and SeqOnes Genomics, which is our Montpellier gem.
+I had the opportunity to learn about machine learning and AI, but also to learn everything about the business world.
+This was a real added value for me because, thanks to this experience, I understood that to make a difference, we need a true public-private partnership.
+This experience enabled me to successfully communicate with both worlds.

 Telomere or motherboard?

 Why choose when you can have both?
-AI will help us as humans to become better humans to improve patient care, especially for patients with rare diseases.
+AI will help us as humans to become better humans, improving patient care, particularly for patients with rare diseases.

 Science Ac or Star Ac?

-Probably Mr musician.
-Mr guitarist.
-We were talking about Star'Ac just before, so it's not that far off.
-From time to time, I play guitar and electronic music.
+Probably Mr. Musician.
+Mr. Guitarist.
+We were talking about Star'Ac just before, and actually, it's not that far off.
+I sometimes play the guitar and make electronic music.
 I think that art and creativity can be found in research, but they can also be found in other forms of creation, particularly music.